estuary/flow/site/docs/overview/comparisons.md

 Flow’s most apt comparison is to Apache Beam.
 You may use a variety of runners (processing engines) for your Beam deployment.
 One of the most popular, Google Cloud Dataflow, is a more robust redistribution under an additional SDK.
 Regardless of how you use Beam, there’s a lot of conceptual overlap with Flow.
 This makes Beam and Flow alternatives rather than complementary technologies, but there are key differences.

 Like Beam, Flow’s primary primitive is a **collection**.
-You build a processing graph (called a **pipeline** in Beam and a **catalog** in Flow) by relating multiple collections together through procedural transformations, or lambdas.
+You build a processing graph (called a **pipeline** in Beam and a **Data Flow** in Flow) by relating multiple collections together through procedural transformations, or lambdas.
 As with Beam, Flow’s runtime performs automatic data shuffles and is designed to allow fully automatic scaling.
 Also like Beam, collections have associated schemas.

 Unlike Beam, Flow doesn’t distinguish between batch and streaming contexts.
 Flow unifies these paradigms under a single collection concept, allowing you to seamlessly work with both data types.